 Specialty Drugs and Health Care Costs

 OverviewSpending on prescription medications continues to rise each year in the United States.1 Specialty drugs— including those used to treat conditions such as cancer and hepatitis C—represent a significant portion of this spending.
 The high cost of these novel therapies, which often offer advancements in patient care, raises affordability concerns for health plans, patients, and consumers.

+What is a specialty drug?The Pew Charitable Trusts defines specialty drugs as medications with high costs for a course of treatment or a year of therapy.
+Some health plans also categorize drugs as specialty if they are novel therapies; require special handling, monitoring, or administration; or are used to treat rare conditions.
 In general, elevated costs are a distinguishing characteristic of specialty drugs.
 A recent survey found that 85 percent of health plans consider high cost a determining factor in identifying specialty drugs.2 Medicare’s definition of specialty drugs is also based on price: Pharmaceuticals costing $600 or more per month are considered specialty.3

 Managing specialty drug costs